avgasanov/movies-app-capstone-ios-nanodegree/README.md

 ## Structure
 Application consists of two screens:
 - Main screen is a collection view that shows movies poster, session times and cinema name.
 When user clicks on poster, segue is performed to transfer user to the next view controller (detail screen)
-- Detail screen shows additional information about movie, such as trailer in youtube, description and imdb rating
+- Detail screen shows additional information about movie, such as a trailer in youtube, description and imdb rating

 ## How to build?
 1) Clone repo/download zip of the project